-(1) When an MCP member is placed in a nursing facility (NF) and is not using a hospice service, the MCP is responsible for payment of medically necessary NF services as described in rule 5160-3- 02.3 of the Administrative Code.
-MCP members may be disenrolled upon request to ODM by the MCP in accordance with 5160-26- 02.1 of the Administrative Code if all of the following are met:
+(1) When an MCP member is placed in a nursing facility (NF) , the MCP is responsible for payment of medically necessary NF services as described in rule 5160-3- 02.3 of the Administrative Code.
+Except for populations for whom enrollment in an MCP does not specifically exclude NF residence, as documented in any federally approved state plan amendment (SPA), the member may be disenrolled upon request to ODM by the MCP in accordance with 5160-26- 02.1 of the Administrative Code if all of the following are met:

-(a) The MCP has authorized NF services for the month of NF admission and for one complete consecutive calendar month thereafter;
+(a) The MCP has authorized NF services for no less than the month of NF admission and for one complete consecutive calendar month thereafter;

 (a) The MCP's submission of a written request to ODM for the approval to refer members to a hospital that has declined to contract with the MCP.
 The request must document the MCP's contracting efforts and why the MCP believes it will be necessary for members to be referred to this particular hospital; and